|

 Footnotes

-1. Wang Peng (mobile# 86-1370 110 8343, but he speaks no English) says that the main differences between his qins for use with silk strings are in three areas.
+Wang Peng has said that the main differences between his qins for use with silk strings are in three areas:

 (Return)